Key Takeaways

 Similar to Nevada, Wyoming does not tax business income or have franchise fees.
 The state government is actively working to increase Wyoming’s reputation for being business-friendly.
 On top of that, the state allows a “lifetime proxy,” which means a designated person can vote on your behalf forever and you do not have to ever travel to the state if you so choose.

-If you need help determining what LLC fees are required in your state, you can post your legal need (or post your job) on UpCounsel’s marketplace.
-UpCounsel accepts only the top 5-percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Menlo Ventures, and Airbnb.
+If you need help with understanding Fees By State, you can post your legal need on UpCounsel’s marketplace.
+UpCounsel accepts only the top 5 percent of lawyers to its site.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.